Factory jack upgrade for most 98-09 Crown Victorias!

 Because the body on the Crown Victoria has not changed since 1998, the mounting location for the premium jack exists in ALL Crown Victoria’s of this body style.
 You’ll need several things from a donor car or eBay auction in order to complete the upgrade:

-- Special Jack, with mounting holes
+- Special Jack, with appropriate mounting holes

 - Retaining clip & hold-down screw.